RSS

 PUTTING IT ALL TOGETHER

 To serve the salad, put the ingredients in a salad bowl or on idividual plates in the following order.
-First put the lettuce on the plate (or in bowl), top with kani, carrot and cucumber.
+First put the lettuce on the plate (or in bowl), top with rice, kani, carrot and cucumber.
 Drizzle with dressing (according to salad proportion).
 Sprinkle with tempura crunch, put a few thin slices of avocado atop salad (in the center of plate) and sprinkle with toasted white and black sesame seeds.

-No Comments
+2 Comments

 Posted in recipes